I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 Problem with Barack Obama is his ratings, when you take a look at his votes in the Senate and his votes as an Illinois state legislator.

-In fact, he's got a hundred percent rating from the Americans for left wing Democratic Action for NARL, for the National Organization for Women, for the NAACP and the National Education Association.
+In fact, he's got 100% rating from the Americans for Left-Wing Democratic Action, for NARAL, for the National Organization for Women, for the NAACP, and the National Education Association.

-Even Bill Clinton signed DOMA, the Defense of Marriage Act, which which you know allows people to define marriage in a traditional way in every state and doesn't allow the the full faith in credit clause, at least until the court gets a hold of it to supersede that.
+Even Bill Clinton signed DOMA, the Defense of Marriage Act, which allows people to define marriage in a traditional way in every state and doesn't allow the full faith in credit clause, at least until the court gets a hold of it, to supersede that.

-So you can't import uh gay marriages from other particular states.
+So you can't import gay marriages from other particular states.

 But the Defense of Marriage Act, he opposed that.